manfredsteyer/nf-test/README.md

 Also _primeng_ has an optional dependency to chart.js.
 We installed this one.

-In future versions, we plan to autodetect such unused secondary entry points and dependencies und skip them automatically.
+In future versions, we plan to auto-detect such unused secondary entry points and dependencies so that we can skip them automatically.